mkraenz/blog/posts/3-ways-to-deep-clone-copy-objects-in-javascript-and-typescript/05-25-jsts-clone.md

+---
-# 3 Ways To Deep Clone / Copy Objects In JavaScript And TypeScript
+title: 3 Ways To Deep Clone / Copy Objects In JavaScript And TypeScript

-Image: TODO
+description: TODO
-Tags: typescript, javascript
+tags: "typescript, javascript"
+cover_image: ""
+published: false
+id: 709324
+---

 Cloning (aka copying) objects is a common task in programming.
 JS and TS provide multiple ways to achieve this.
 Let's take a look at 3 common ways to deep copy an object.